tumuyan/RealSR-NCNN-Android/README.md

 This repository contains 7 project:
 1. RealSR-NCNN-Android-GUI can build a APK (has a GUI and easy to use).
 Actually it is a shell of the follow programs.
-2. RealSR-NCNN-Android-CLI can build a program that can be used by the console (for example, Termux) for Android.
-This program can use realsr models and real-esrgan models.
+2. RealSR-NCNN-Android-CLI can build programs that can be used by the console (for example, Termux) for Android.It contains 5 models (RealSR, SRMD, SRMD, Waifu2x and Resize)
-3. RealCUGAN-NCNN-Android-CLI  can build a program that can be used by the console (for example, Termux) for Android.
-4. SRMD-NCNN-Android-CLI can build a program that can be used by the console (for example, Termux) for Android.
-5. Waifu2x-NCNN-Android-CLI can build a program that can be used by the console (for example, Termux) for Android (models not packaged in APK).
+  - The RealSR program could use realsr models and real-esrgan models.
-6. Resize-NCNN-Android-CLI can build a program that can be used by the console (for example, Termux) for Android. use ncnn only to reduce the elf file size.
-Contains classical interpolation mode `nearest` `bilinear` `bicubic` and `avir` `lancir`
+  - The Resize program contains classical interpolation mode `nearest` `bilinear` `bicubic` and `avir` `lancir`.
-7. Resize-CLI just a demo like the Resize-NCNN-Android-CLI, but it not need ncnn and could build by VS
+3. Resize-CLI just a demo like the Resize-NCNN-Android-CLI, but it not need ncnn and could build by VS.

 ### How to use RealSR-NCNN-Android-GUI
 Two ways of selecting files: